 Family or friends

 Lawyers like Family Law in Partnership are not licenced to give advice on the commercial funding options available to you.
 But there is plenty of information online for example here.
-Consider taking advice from an IFA or financial planner on your funding options.
+You should always consider taking advice from an IFA or financial planner on your funding options.

 Other side pays voluntarily